Ecwid/ecwid-api-docs/includes/_sso.md

 Ecwid.setSsoProfile(ssoPayload);
 ```

-The abovementioned SSO approach with setting `ecwid_sso_profile` variable works well when login/logout actions on your site are done along with the page reload.
-If your site utilizes AJAX for login/logout functionality, the page won't be reloaded and thus `ecwid_sso_profile` will not be updated instantly.
+The abovementioned SSO approach with setting `ecwid_sso_profile` variable works well when login/logout actions on the site are done along with the page reload.
+If a website utilizes AJAX for login/logout functionality, the page won't be reloaded and thus `ecwid_sso_profile` will not be updated instantly.
 In this case, you can use `Ecwid.setSsoProfile()` API method.
 The `Ecwid.setSsoProfile()` method does exactly the same as setting of the `ecwid_sso_profile` variable, but can be used multiple times within the same "session".

 Here is how you will use that: